Effects of Corners in Surface Superconductivity: Corner Effective Problems

 \subsection{Surface superconductivity in a finite strip}

-As anticipated, we start by studying a simple minimization problem in a finite strip, which is meant to model the blow-up of a small portion of the boundary layer far from the corner singularities.
-Similar problems have already been studied, e.g., in \cite{Pa,AH,CR1}, but here we are not interested in taking the limit of an infinite strip.
-In fact, we are going to consider two versions of the same problem with different boundary conditions and show that the ground state energies coincide up to exponentially small errors in the normal width.
-The so obtained results will then be applied to the minimization in \eqref{eq: ecorn} to derive for instance \cref{pro: DN corner}.
+We start by studying a simple minimization problem in a finite strip.
+Similar problems have already been studied in \cite{Pa,AH,CR1}, taking into account the limit of an infinite strip.
+Here, instead, the focus is more on boundary conditions and their effect on the ground state energy.
+We are going to apply the corresponding obtained results to the minimization in \eqref{eq: ecorn} to derive \cref{pro: DN corner}.